ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 You can see data such as disk or CPU usage, queue depths, and MQI call counts.
 Channel status is also reported.

-An example Grafana dashboard is included, to show how queries might be constructed.
+Example Grafana dashboards are included, to show how queries might be constructed.
 To use the dashboard, create a data source in Grafana called "MQ Prometheus" that points at your database server, and then import the JSON file.
 This dashboard was